-Note that this does NOT belong in a .asd file.
-Please do not tamper with ASDF configuration from a .asd file, and only do this from your personal configuration or build scripts.
+Note that this does NOT belong in a '.asd' file.
+Please do not tamper with ASDF configuration from a '.asd' file, and only do this from your personal configuration or build scripts.

-13.5 Issues with using and extending ASDF to define systems
+13.6 Issues with using and extending ASDF to define systems

-13.5.1 "How can I cater for unit-testing in my system?"
+13.6.1 "How can I cater for unit-testing in my system?"

 ASDF provides a predefined test operation, test-op.
-See Section 7.1.1 [Predefined operations of ASDF], page 21.
-The test operation, however, is largely left to the system definer to specify. test-op has been a topic of considerable discussion on the asdf-devel mailing list, and on the launchpad bug-tracker.
+See Section 7.1.1 [Predefined operations of ASDF], page 27.
+The test operation, however, is largely left to the system definer to specify. test-op has been a topic of considerable discussion on the asdf-devel mailing list (see Section 13.2 [Mailing list], page 67), and on the launchpad bug-tracker (see Section 13.1 [Where do I report a bug?], page 67).
 We provide some guidelines in the discussion of test-op.

-13.5.2 "How can I cater for documentation generation in my system?"
+13.6.2 "How can I cater for documentation generation in my system?"